unstable-cacao/Traitor/Docs/references/TConstsClass.rst

 .. note::
-    TConstsClass methods will return all constants in the class, regardless of their access level, and ignore any other data members.
+    TConstsClass methods will return all constants in the class, regardless of their access level, and ignore any other non-const definitions.

     .. code-block:: php